 At Valley Medical Center, we are proud to have an amazingly diverse team of professionals dedicated to providing remarkable care for our patients and their families.
-Our hospital district services residents speaking nearly 90 different languages, so we actively seek diversity in our staff to best care for our patients and families.
+Our hospital district services residents speaking over 100 different languages, so we actively seek diversity in our staff to best care for our patients and families.
 Cultural diversity isn’t just about differences in dress and language—it encompasses different ways of thinking, managing and communicating.
 Diversity is about learning from others with various experiences and backgrounds, providing support and respect to those with both similar and different experiences, and creating an encouraging workplace that welcomes new opinions.

 Valley's senior leadership, in collaboration with the Equity, Diversity & Inclusion Committee, have pledged to work toward becoming an anti-racist organization to help build a better future for the Black, Indigenous and People of Color (BIPOC) members of our community who we employ, provide care for and those whom we need to build trust with to be able to provide care.
 This pledge includes eliminating systemic discrimination against people of color, LGBTQ+ communities and other marginalized populations we serve in our diverse community.
 WE stand together.
 WE stand strong.
 WE are Valley.

 Caregiver Commitment: Each Valley employee signs an annual pledge to uphold Valley’s mission, vision, values and commitment, which includes treating all with respect, compassion and in a way that meets their needs.